Academics & Research – Academics & Instruction

 Purpose: This policy describes the basic academic organization at Eastern Washington University and prescribes the standards and procedures for modifying the academic organization.

-History: This policy supersedes the previous version dated January 25, 2013.
-It includes housekeeping changes of March 23, 2016.
+History: This policy supersedes the previous version dated March 23, 2016.
+It was approved by the Board of Trustees on May 21, 2021.

 Chapter 1 – Introduction

-(2) In order to facilitate necessary change, overly complex and restrictive organizational arrangements or procedures will be avoided.
-Institution-wide policies governing instruction and personnel will therefore be broadgauged and generally applicable to all instructional units and will be drafted in such a manner as to provide reasonable flexibility for the academic sub-units charged with operation under them.
+- In order to facilitate necessary change, overly complex and restrictive organizational arrangements or procedures will be avoided.
+Institution-wide policies governing instruction and personnel will therefore be broad gauged and generally applicable to all instructional units and will be drafted in such a manner as to provide reasonable flexibility for the academic sub-units charged with operation under them.

 Chapter 2 – Academic Structure